 The name "Israel" is used in many different ways in the Bible.
-There was a man named Jacob.
+Jacob was the son of Isaac.
 God changed his name to Israel.
 The descendants of Jacob became a nation also called Israel.
 Eventually, the nation of Israel split into two kingdoms.
 The northern kingdom was named Israel.
 The southern kingdom was named Judah.
 (See: Israel, Israelites)

 2 Samuel speaks of both the northern kingdom of Israel and the whole nation of Israel as "Israel."
-However, these references appear in the narrative long before the split between the two kingdoms occurred.
-It seems clear that the references to Israel and Judah indicate that the author wrote at a time after the kingdoms split.
+However, these references appear in the narrative long before the two kingdoms split apart.
+It seems clear that the references to Israel and Judah indicate that the author wrote 2 Samuel at a time after the kingdoms split.
 (See: 2 Samuel 2:10; 2 Samuel 3:10; 2 Samuel 5:5; 2 Samuel 11:11; 2 Samuel 12:8; 2 Samuel 19:42-43; 2 Samuel 21:2; 2 Samuel 24:1).

-Some translations indent each line of poetry to make it easier to read.
-The ULB does this with the poetic song in 1:19-27.
+Some translations set each line of poetry farther to the right than the rest of the text to make it easier to read.
+The ULT does this with the poetic song in 1:19-27.